chrisbsoo/chrisbsoo/README.md

 <!-- SECTION: About -->
 ### 👋 About Me

-I'm a Software / Machine Learning Engineer Graduate based in Bristol, UK.
-Focused on Algorithm Design & Reinforcement Learning.
+I'm a Platform / Machine Learning Engineer Graduate based in Bristol, UK.
+Focused on Reinforcement Learning.
 Currently working on **Viskopic**, previously a Machine Learning Intern at Digibank, DBS.

 - 🔭 Currently building: **Nuclear Decomissioning Robots**
 - 🌱 Currently learning: **World Models**